amalmurali47/onaws/README.md

 # Output

-If the IP falls in the AWS IP range, `awsipcheck` will return the details:
+If the IP/hostname falls in the AWS IP range, `awsipcheck` will return the details:

 ```
 52.219.47.34 is an AWS IP.
 Details: